Two-way messaging (custom keyword responses)

 Two-way messaging uses short codes and keywords to deliver text messages to mobile users.
 It requires end users to send a keyword to Braze to which that user will receive an automatic reply.
 Applied correctly, two-way messaging can be a simple, immediate, and dynamic solution to customer marketing, saving time and resources along the way.

 Two-way messaging leverages custom events to make this seemingly smooth customer client exchange possible.
 Due to the nature of two-way messaging, you may find a slight increase in response time.
-Below are the implications of including two-way messaging:
+The following lists the implications of including two-way messaging:

-If you require faster sending speeds for unknown phone numbers, reach out to your customer success manager to discuss your options.
+If you require faster sending speeds for unknown phone numbers, reach out to your Customer Success Manager or contact support to discuss your options.

 Users response returned as all lower case